A Review on Deep Learning in UAV Remote Sensing: Abstract

 \section{Abstract}

-Deep Neural Networks (DNNs) learn representation from data with an impressive capability, and brought important breakthroughs for processing images, time-series, natural language, audio, video, and many others.
-In the remote sensing field, surveys and literature revisions specifically involving DNNs algorithms' applications have been conducted in an attempt to summarize the amount of information produced in its subfields.
-Recently, Unmanned Aerial Vehicles (UAV) based applications have dominated aerial sensing research.
-However, a literature revision that combines both ``deep learning'' and ``UAV remote sensing'' thematics has not yet been conducted.
-The motivation for our work was to present a comprehensive review of the fundamentals of Deep Learning (DL) applied in UAV-based imagery.
-We focused mainly on describing classification and regression techniques used in recent applications with UAV-acquired data.
-For that, a total of 232 papers published in international scientific journal databases was examined.
-We gathered the published material and evaluated their characteristics regarding application, sensor, and technique used.
-We relate how DL presents promising results and has the potential for processing tasks associated with UAV-based image data.
-Lastly, we project future perspectives, commentating on prominent DL paths to be explored in the UAV remote sensing field.
-Our revision consists of a friendly-approach to introduce, commentate, and summarize the state-of-the-art in UAV-based image applications with DNNs algorithms in diverse subfields of remote sensing, grouping it in the environmental, urban, and agricultural contexts.
+Deep Neural Networks (DNNs) learn hierarchical representations from data, bringing significant advances in image processing, and time-series analysis, as well as in natural language, audio, video, and many others.
+In the field of remote sensing, research and literature reviews specifically involving DNN applications have been conducted to summarize the amount of information produced.
+Recently, applications based on Unmanned Aerial Vehicles (UAVs) have stood out in aerial sensing research, as they allow for fast, less costly data collection at high spatial resolution.
+However, a literature review that combines the themes of "Deep Learning" (DL) and "remote sensing with UAVs" has not yet been conducted.
+The motivation for our work was to present a review of the fundamentals of DL applied to images collected by sensors onboard these aircraft.
+We especially present a description of the classification and segmentation techniques used in recent applications with data acquired by UAVs.
+For this, a total of 232 articles published in international scientific journal databases were examined.
+We gathered all this material and evaluated its characteristics in relation, for example, to the application, sensor, and type of network used.
+We relate how DL presents promising results and has the potential for processing tasks associated with aerial image data collected by UAVs.
+Finally, we project future perspectives, commenting on the prominent paths of DL to be explored in aerial remote sensing.
+Our review consists of a simplistic and objective approach to present, comment and summarize the state of the art in applications of sub-meter spatial resolution images with DNNs in various subfields of remote sensing, grouping them in the environmental, urban, and agricultural contexts.